Vegan diets good for hearts

 Heart healthy

-This so-called umbrella review gathered data from 21 other reviews and found that vegan and vegetarian diets were linked to a 15 per cent lower risk of cardiovascular disease and an eight per cent lower risk of dying from it compared to non-vegetarian diets.
-A vegan diet was also linked to improvements in cardiovascular disease risk factors, including blood pressure, cholesterol and body mass index.
+This so-called umbrella review gathered data from 21 other reviews and found that vegan and vegetarian diets were linked to a lower risk of cardiovascular disease (CVD) and a lower risk of dying from it compared to non-vegetarian diets.
+A vegan diet was also linked to improvements in CVD risk factors, including blood pressure, cholesterol and body mass index.

 Landry MJ, Senkus KE, Mangels AR et al. 2024.
 Vegetarian dietary patterns and cardiovascular risk factors and disease prevention: an umbrella review of systematic reviews.
 American Journal of Preventative Cardiology.
 20, 100868.